daptheHuman/b7-locator/README.md

 The API will now be accessible at the specified endpoints, and you can use the provided API documentation (`/docs`) to explore and interact with the endpoints.

+## SQLAlchemy ORM
+This project utilizes SQLAlchemy ORM (Object-Relational Mapping) for interacting with the MySQL database.
+SQLAlchemy provides a powerful and flexible way to work with relational databases in Python, allowing you to define database models using Python classes and interact with them using high-level Python objects.
+The models directory contains the SQLAlchemy model definitions for the database tables, allowing you to define the structure of your database schema using Python code.

+You can find the official documentation for SQLAlchemy ORM [here](https://docs.sqlalchemy.org/en/21/orm/index.html).
+This documentation provides comprehensive information on how to use SQLAlchemy ORM to define models, interact with databases, perform queries, and more.
+It includes detailed explanations, code examples, and references to help you understand and use SQLAlchemy effectively in your projects.